wongjas/delivery-confirmation-app/README.md

 python3 app.py
 ```

 3. Now that your app is running, you should be able to see it within Slack.
-In slack, create a channel that you can test in and try inviting your bot to it using the `/invite @Your-app-name-here` command.
+In Slack, create a channel that you can test in and try inviting your bot to it using the `/invite @Your-app-name-here` command.
 Check that your app works by saying "hi" in the channel where your app is and you should receive a message back from it.
 If you don't, take a step back to make sure you did all the steps above.

 ## 4. Let's start coding!